arktypeio/arktype/README.md

 <!-- @snipStart:intro -->

-ArkType is a runtime validation library that can infer **TypeScript definitions** 1:1 and reuse them as **highly-optimized validators** for your data.
+ArkType is performant a runtime validation library that can infer **TypeScript definitions** 1:1 and reuse them as **highly-optimized validators** for your data.

 <!-- @snipEnd -->